wavefrontHQ/docs/pages/doc/proxies_histograms.md

 <tr>
 <td>histogramDistListenerPorts</td>
-<td>TCP ports to listen on for ingesting histogram distributions, usually 40000.
-Default: none.</td>
+<td>TCP ports to listen on for ingesting histogram distributions.
+Default: 40000.</td>
 <td>Comma-separated list of ports.
 Can be a single port.</td>
 </tr>
 <tr>
 <td>histogramDistAccumulators</td>
 <td>Number of accumulators per distribution port.
-In high traffic environments we recommend the total number of accumulators per proxy across all utilized ports not to exceed the number of available CPU cores.
+In high traffic environments we recommend that the total number of accumulators per proxy across all utilized ports does not exceed the number of available CPU cores.
 Default: number of available CPU cores. </td>
 <td>Positive integer.</td>
 </tr>
 <tr>